osma/llm-metadata-extraction/README.md

 The experiment itself is in the Jupyter notebook [ExtractMetadataUsingFinetunedGPT3.ipynb](ExtractMetadataUsingFinetunedGPT3.ipynb) which you can view directly on GitHub without installing anything.
+If you want to run it yourself, see the bottom of this page.

 ## Data set